Pylons/shootout/README.txt

 Library Requirements
 --------------------

-repoze.shootout requires a C compiler, SQLite3, and libxml2 and
+shootout requires a C compiler, SQLite3, and libxml2 and libxslt bindings.
-libxslt bindings.

 On a Debian system, these imply: build-essentials, libsqlite3-dev, libxml2-dev, libxslt-dev.